mohamedsamara/webpack-static-pages/README.md

 ## Description

-This is a basic webpack static pages starter with jQuery UI, Bootstrap and Less.
+This is a basic webpack static pages starter with jQuery UI, Bootstrap and Less

 ## Demo